Dasharo/docs/docs/guides/lab-assembly/protectli.md

 The method of setting and using serial connection is described in the [Serial connection guide](../../transparent-validation/rte/v1.1.0/serial-port-connection-guide.md).

+=== "V1000 series"

+    In the case of V1000 series there's a bug, which results in `ttyUSB0` being unavailable if RTE gets rebooted when the DUT is sharing its serial via USB Type-C serial connection.
+A workaround requires:

+    - ensuring that RTE is on
+    - disconnecting power supply from the V1000
+    - disconnecting the USB Type-C-to-USB Type-A cable from RTE
+    - enabling power supply for the V1000
+    - connecting the USB Type-C-to-USB Type-A cable to RTE
+    - The `ttyUSB0` will be available until the next RTE reboot.

 ### Power supply controlling

 === "VP2410"